aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/advanced-cad-features/set-canvas-size-and-mode/_index.md

 ## Introduction

-Are you looking to **convert CAD to PDF** while having full control over the canvas size and rendering mode?
-This comprehensive guide walks you through the exact steps to set canvas size in Java, enable automatic layout scaling, and then export the result to both PDF and TIFF formats using Aspose.CAD.
-Whether you’re polishing a production pipeline or experimenting with a prototype, you’ll find clear, actionable instructions here.
+If you need to **set PDF page size** while converting CAD drawings to PDF, you’ve come to the right place.
+In this tutorial we’ll show you how to use Aspose.CAD for Java to define exact canvas dimensions, enable automatic layout scaling, and then export the result to both PDF and TIFF.
+Whether you’re preparing engineering schematics for print or generating thumbnails for a web gallery, controlling the page size and output resolution is essential.

 ## Quick Answers
 - **What does “convert CAD to PDF” mean?** Transforming a CAD drawing (e.g., DXF, DWG) into a PDF document that can be viewed on any platform.